carr0495/MSALSwiftUI/Readme.md

 ```
 <br /><br />

-Now we build our UIViewRepresentable for MSAL and setup of our properties.
+Now we build our UIViewRepresentable for MSAL and setup of our properties. <br />
+This viewmodel only sets up our authority, application, and parameters so we can shove them in the environment.<br />
+The rest is pretty standard as per MSAL docs.<br />

 ```
 //  MSALViewControllerRepresentable.swift